book-review, books, mystery, reading

 As Changez continues to share the story, we learn more of his true feelings of being an outsider, of his self-hatred of turning his back on his people.
 The person hearing the story has shown himself to be cautious, and suspect of Changez.
 As the story closes, you are left with the question – how has the arrogance of America impacted Changez and how far has he gone to avenge his country?
 Is America being duped or are we being overreactive?

-books, humor, reading
+book-review, books, humor, memoir, reading

 Broken (in the best possible way) by Jenny Lawson